phantom-profile/OOP_patterns/singleton_pattern/README.md

 ### Problem

-There is a country with bunch of cities with government, which has two tasks: collect taxes and spend them on new buildings.
-There are many inattentive people in government so it is important to make safe system of control for money flow.
-In other words if there is a chance of miss understanding who has to spend money and who has to collect them - be pretty sure that it will happen.
+There is a database and application for reading and writing about animals which needs permanent access to DB.
+Each connection to DB is very expensive operation if we talk about time.
+That is why connection should be established only once.

 ### Solution

-make single access point to government system, so if government is called we can exactly say thai it is THAT people who manage city.
+make single access point to DB, so it is going to be established for the first time and after that every new call of DB is going to return same BD connection.

 ### Program setup

-1) Class Country (has many cities)
+1) Class Client
-2) Class City (has many buildings)
+2) Class RedServer
-3) Class Building
-4) Class Government (has one budget)
-5) Class Budget (cannot be separated from Government)

 ### Program solution

-Make Class Government a singleton, so we can call Government.instance and get only one exact government.
+Make Class RedServer a singleton, so we can call RedServer.connection and get only one exact connection.
-It causes only one budget and no loss of info/money in country.
+It causes only one database and no time resources wasted.

 _**It is way of realising [Singleton](https://refactoring.guru/ru/design-patterns/singleton) pattern in OOP.**_